Step-by-Step Guide: Configuring PostgreSQL HA with Patroni

 touch /etc/patroni/patroni.yml

-- Create config file for patroni as below (/etc/patroni/patroni.yml)
+Create config file for patroni as below (/etc/patroni/patroni.yml

-- Start Patroni
+Start Patroni service

 service patroni start

-- Repeat same procedure on all three nodes, for any issues you can set log.level and log.traceback_level to DEBUG
+Repeat same procedure on all three nodes, for any issues you can set log.level and log.traceback_level to DEBUG

-- Once all nodes are up and running you can check status of patroni cluster using patronictl utility.
+Once all nodes are up and running you can check status of patroni cluster using patronictl utility.

 patronictl -c /etc/patroni/patroni.yml list